 The new service allows library users to be informed of available

 Notifications will continue to be available via email, telephone and post as

 well.
 This service can be set up at our reference desk.

 telemessage service allows you to call in and renew items over the phone.
 You

 can also check the status of your holds, delete holds and check due dates.
 Just

 Have you noticed our new catalog?
 Click on the Catalog Quick Search link at the top of our webpage and start exploring the many facets of this new system.
 At the bottom of the catalog page, you can click on the Feedback and Comments link to let the Yavapai Library Network know what you think of the new catalog.
 If you are having trouble with the catalog at home, you may need to update to Internet Explorer 9 if your operating system supports it.
 Otherwise you can use Google Chrome or Mozilla Firefox.
 Both are free downloads.
 Feel free to ask a staff member for assistance!

 Affordable Health Care Act

 Find the latest info on the Affordable Health Care Act and how it will affect you and your family.
-Learn more about the health insurance changes scheduled to take effect October 1, 2013.
+Learn more about the health insurance changes that took effect October 1, 2013.